 POWER UP YOUR MOD

-The vaping world knows that the battery is the most important part of the MOD.
-The introduction of MODs in the vaping world brought with it additional power requirements.
-Sorry to quote the well-known cliché ‘with great power comes great responsibility’ for this purpose but if the shoe fits.
+The vaping world knows that the battery is the most important part of the mod.
+The introduction of mods into the vaping world brought with it additional power requirements.
+Sorry to quote the well-known cliché, ‘with great power comes great responsibility,’ but for this purpose, the shoe fits.